mahmoudkandel980/Azure-Shop/README.md

 -   Email : moderator@azure.com
 -   Password : 12345678
--   Note You can not change password, update password, change any user data by this account (This account for development purposes).
+-   Note You can not change password, update password, change any user data by this account (This account for testing purposes).

 **Special features in Azure shop application**